-Please note that the Guidance Notes for this exam have been slightly updated subsequent to this session, to reflect a slight revision to how feedback will be provided to failing candidates at future sessions.
+Please note that the Guidance Notes for this exam were slightly updated after the previous session, to reflect a revision to how feedback will be provided to failing candidates.
 These can be found at icaew.com/level7.
+Please take care to always refer to the latest version of the Guidance Notes and the exam template.